SouthernMethodistUniversity/hpc_docs/docs/coldfront/qs_instructor.md

 3. Select your course from the drop down menu
 4. Select which sections you would like to have access to HPC resources
 5. Mark which additional options you need
-6. Select Save once complete.
+6. Select Submit once complete.

 Once a class is created you will have options to Add additional users and request additional allocations.